Skip to main content

 To implement this solution, follow the steps below:

-This condition will trigger an alert when SMB1 is enabled and recent access attempts are detected.
+3. Import the Compound Condition SMB1 Traffic Audit.
+This will trigger an alert when SMB1 is enabled and recent access attempts are detected.

 FAQ